-(a) The left-most bit arrives first in all sequences.
-The detection algorithm functions reliably with a random 10-3 Bit Error Ratio (BER) on the facility.
+(a) The leftmost bit arrives first in all sequences.
+The detection algorithm functions reliably with a random 10-3 BER on the facility.
 The entire arming and loopback sequence can also be initiated at the remote H2TU-R location.

-Not supported by A4LB.
+(b) Not supported by A4LB.

-152-319-100-02 Revision 02 Appendix A - Specifications
+Appendix A - Specifications 152-231-100-02, Revision 02